clips/pattern/README.md

 Contribute
 ----------

 The source code is hosted on GitHub and contributions or donations are welcomed.
-Please have look at the [developer documentation](http://www.clips.ua.ac.be/pages/pattern-dev).
-If you use Pattern in your work, please cite our reference paper.

 Bundled dependencies
 --------------------